andremarcondesteixeira/TeixeiraSoftware.Finance.Currency/README.md

 ```

 ## Contributing
-I'm currently looking for help to improve the project.
-You can see some topics that you can help with in the [issues section of the project's GitHub page](https://github.com/TeixeiraSoftware/TeixeiraSoftware.Finance.Currency/issues).
+You can see some topics that you can help with in the [issues section](https://github.com/TeixeiraSoftware/TeixeiraSoftware.Finance.Currency/issues) of the project.
-You can also contribute by doing unit tests, documentation, making pull requests or sharing the project.
+You can also contribute by doing unit tests, writing documentation, making pull requests or sharing the project.